Meal Prep Time vs Money Saved

 Run it with sensible defaults

 Using daily food spend without prep of 18, weekly grocery cost with prep of 60, weekly prep time of 2, hourly time value of 25, the calculation works out to 832.00.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Daily Food Spend Without Prep, Weekly Grocery Cost With Prep, Weekly Prep Time (hours), and Hourly Time Value — do not pull with equal force.
 Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the winning option changes.
+Identify which ones matter most by flipping each value past a round threshold and watching whether the option with the lower calculated total changes.

 How the math works